 may_be_missing property is set to false.

-may_be_missing is always set based on REACT's internal calculations.
+may_be_missing is always set based on Track's internal calculations.
 A

 may_be_missing value of true does not mean that the carrier has notified Sorted that the shipment may be missing.